Disney tales all end in lies

 - "After Ever After" involves Disney characters singing about bad stuff which happened after the end of the movie.
 It highlights real-world problems such as Simba's pride dying.

-- Their parody of boy bands such as Nysnc, One Direction, Jonas Brothers, and The Backstreet Boys sings about bad stuff the bands went through in real life.
+- Their parody of boy bands such as N Sync, One Direction, Jonas Brothers, and Backstreet Boys sings about bad stuff the bands went through in real life.

 - Downer Ending: "After Ever After" changes Disney's happy endings into downers by setting them in the real world.
 All except for Mulan, of course, who is happy after his transition, but feels bad when he realizes how awful the others have it.